Rafael-BL/lttng-dynamic-instrumentation/README.md

 ## Limitations

-1. Application must be linked of LD_PRELOADed with liblttng-ust.so
+1. Application must be linked or LD_PRELOADed with liblttng-ust.so

 ## Not working